pranav1152/pranav1152/README.md

 ----------------------------------------------------------------------------------------------->

-I am a versatilist and easily adapt to different hats (Web Developer 🕸️, App Developer 📱 or beginner level ML Engineer 🤖) depending on what the project requires💡.
+I am a versatilist and easily adapt to different hats (Web Developer 🕸️, App Developer 📱 or Beginner level Cloud Engineer ☁️) depending on what the project requires💡.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br>